-CLUL D/C NIABAE ٠.
-DATE OF BIRTH
+CHILD'S NAME DATE OF BIRTH:

-NAME OF SCH DATE OF BIRTH:
+NAME OF SCH

-Please tick each school for which you
+ch school for which you All Saints Catholic College

-wish your child to be considered: St Damian's R.C College
+wish your child d to be considered: St Damian's R.C College

-The second of th St Thomas More R.C.
+St Thomas More R.C.
 College

-PLEASE COMP PLEASE COMPLETE ONE OF THE SECTIONS BELOW
+LETE ONE OF THE SECTIONS I

 SECTION 1 My child attended Catholic Primary school where his/her baptismal details were checked on application.

 SECTION 2 I attach a photocopy of my child's baptismal certificate

 SECTION 3 My child's baptismal record was not checked by his/her primary school and we do not have a baptismal certificate.

 Church where baptism took place:

 Address:

 Date of Baptism:

 Name of Priest/Deacon who baptised the child (if known):

-SECTION 4 My child was christened / baptised in another Christian tradition but has made his/her first Holy Communion in the Catholic Church on (approx. date):
+SECTION 4 My child was christened / baptised in another Christian

+tradition but has made his/l ner first Holy Communion in the

+Catholic Church on (approx. date):

 The priest involved was:

-Signature of Parent/Carer Date:
+Signature of Pa Date:

 The Governors reserve the right to request further information if applicable PLEASE RETURN A COPY OF THIS FORM BY THE CLOSING DATE, DIRECT TO EACH SCHOOL FOR WHICH YOU WISH TO BE CONSIDERED

+SCHOOL FOR WHICH 100 W MISH TO BE CONSIDERED